henriqueleng/shite/README.md

 # shite - posix shell, static site generator.
 *looking for a better name*

-This is a simple static-site generator made to build my persnal site: henriquelengler.com
+This is a simple static-site generator made to build my personal site:
+(henriquelengler.com)

 It is made entirely posix shell + posix tools (sed, ls, wc, echo, cat ...), *if something fail in your system, please tell me*.